What is Field Service Management?

 Enterprise Management Done Effectively

 It’s one thing to keep track of a few technicians out on service calls; it’s something else entirely to manage an entire fleet of trucks, drivers, technicians, and other mobile workers.
-Enterprises that employ an army of field workers have to be able to keep all of that information well organized, because the scale of your workforce can multiply the consequences of small errors exponentially.
+Enterprises that employ an army of field workers have to be able to keep all of that information well organised, because the scale of your workforce can multiply the consequences of small errors exponentially.
 A robust system needs to be able to handle an array of incoming and outgoing commands without crashing the system.

 It’s also vital that businesses be able to integrate the management system into existing systems and processes with minimal impact.
 Even small delays can lead to big losses for an enterprise company, so if enterprise managers can avoid these snags, the savings will be substantial.